ivlab/2DPlotting-UnityPackage/Documentation/index.md

 To get started doing this for you own specific 2D/3D visualization, begin by locating and opening the `LinkedData` script in this package's `Runtime/Scripts/General` folder.
 You'll then want to create a new script that inherits from `LinkedData` and implements its UpdateDataPoint() method (now may be a good time to return to sample you downloaded and open the `LinkedDataExample` script in its `Scripts` folder for an example on how one might do this).

-Once you have created your own implementation of `LinkedData`, attach it to a GameObject in the scene, add that GameObject to the "Linked Data" field of the `Data Manager`, and you should be good to go!
+Once you have created your own implementation of `LinkedData`, attach it to a GameObject in the scene, add that GameObject to the "Linked Data" field of the `Default Data Manager`'s `DataManager` script, and you should be good to go!
 For clarification on this step, fell free to return to `ExampleScene` in the sample you may have downloaded to get a sense for how this is all wired together.

 ## A Note on Data Tables

 When creating your first plots after dragging the "Complete Plotting Setup" prefab into your scene, it's possible that you'll want to use a data source external to the csv reader provided in the [DataTable](https://pages.github.umn.edu/ivlab-cs/2DPlotting-UnityPackage/api/IVLab.Plotting.DataTable.html) class.
 If this is the case, a recommended approach would be as follows:
-1. Create a new MonoBehaviour script that has a reference to the `DataManager` (e.g. at the top of this script define something like `[SerializeField] private DataManager dataManager;` and attach the `DataManager` object to it using the inspector).
+1. Create a new MonoBehaviour script that has a reference to the `Default Data Manager`'s `DataManager` script (e.g. at the top of this script define something like `[SerializeField] private DataManager dataManager;` and attach the `Default Data Manager` object to it using the inspector).
 2. At some point in this MonoBehaviour (likely the `Start()` method) initialize your data in whatever way suits your needs (e.g. using your own csv reader, by means of an sql data table, taking data straight from GameObjects in your Unity scene, etc.).
 3. Format this data in such a way that this [DataTable constructor method](https://pages.github.umn.edu/ivlab-cs/2DPlotting-UnityPackage/api/IVLab.Plotting.DataTable.html#IVLab_Plotting_DataTable__ctor_System_Single_____System_String___System_String___) will be able to parse it (as suggested in the documentation, refer to the [image](https://pages.github.umn.edu/ivlab-cs/2DPlotting-UnityPackage/api/IVLab.Plotting.DataTable.html) at the top of the page for clarification).
 4. Create the `DataTable` and assign it to the `DataManager`, this might look something like: